Aiden971/aiden971.github.io/README.md

 - Discussing GPO updates with L3 admins to ensure stability and security to end users.
 - Creating and updating Exchange mailboxes/distribution lists and fixing their technical issues in common AD.

-**_Technologies used:_** Vim, MDE Configuration Manager, Lotus Notes, CCNA, PowerShell, Microsoft Entra ID, Microsoft Intune Admin Center, Windows Server, Email Forensics, Python, AutoHotKey.
+**_Skills used:_** Vim, MDE Configuration Manager, Lotus Notes, CCNA, PowerShell, Microsoft Entra ID, Microsoft Intune Admin Center, Windows Server, Email Forensics, Python, AutoHotKey.
 <br><br>

 **IT Service Desk Engineer** @ [Orange Business](https://www.orange-business.com/en) _(May 2022 - Jan 2024)_ <br>
-An IT service provider for big companies like Puma, Louis Vuitton, Heinken, and many others.
+An IT service provider for big companies like Puma, Louis Vuitton, Heineken, and many others.
   - Supporting Orange Business users worldwide in their local issues on their computers such as troubles in sending emails, trouble communicating with other users, network connectivity problems, corrupted files, corrupted system files, storage issues, voice and video issues, and lots and lots of other local issues.
   - Managing the VPN tokens of Orange Business users worldwide.
   - Managing the AD account of OB users and detecting fraudulent access.